 • Prior to June 1: No tuition obligation

-• June 1 to July 1: One month’s tuition
+• June 2 to July 1: One month’s tuition

-• July 1 to August 1: Two months’ tuition
+• July 2 to August 1: Two months’ tuition

 • August 1 to December 1: Six months’ tuition

-• After December 1: Remainder of the years’ tuition
+• After December 1: Full tuition balance

 The school reserves the right to expel or not accept any student or family who fails to comply with established standards of behavior.
 FLS may ask any family that interrupts the education, climate, and /or operating principles established at Faith to leave at the discretion of our school board and administrators.
-Students or families who are asked to leave will be reimbursed any remaining unused portion of tuition payments except for the required application fees.
+Students or families who are asked to leave will be reimbursed any remaining unused portion of tuition payments except for the required registration and supply fees.

 We know from research, that when children are expelled from preschool, they are dramatically set back in their development.
-Therefore, expulsion is a last resort after the following supports are completed by both teacher and family: parent meetings to discuss challenges, visits to other programs, expert evaluations, and thorough documentation of intervention.
+Therefore, expulsion is a last resort after the following supports are completed by both teacher and family: caregiver meetings to discuss challenges, visits to other programs, expert evaluations, and thorough documentation of intervention.